1. Home

 Choosing a Building Surveyor: Your Essential Guide

-The importance of getting a survey can’t be understated.
-It can give you a clear idea of the state of the property's condition so you can make an informed decision.
+Getting a house survey is extremely important.
+It can give you a clear idea of the state of the property's condition so you can make an informed decision about your purchase.
 A survey can also highlight any issues and can save you money further down the line if you need repairs.

-It can also provide a bargaining chip.
+A survey can also provide a bargaining chip during negotiations on price.
 You will have an expert approximation of what work will need to be done, and how much it will cost.

 Have a look at our negotiating guide to work out how to use a survey's results to suggest a new price to your seller.

 You'll want to know what their prices are and what they’ll offer upfront.
-Here are the things you should be taking into account when comparing surveyors:
+Here are the things you should be considering when comparing surveyors:

 Location

-You may have had recommendations for surveyors, but if they’re not in your area, they’re not much use.
+You may have researched surveyors and found a good deal, but if they’re not in your area, they’re not much use.

 For example, if you currently live in London but are moving to York.
 It’s important to be able to pick a professional in the right area.